CiscoDevNet/ydk-py/README.rst

   $ mkvirtualenv -p python2.7 ydk-py

 At this point, you can perform the quick install or the installation from source described above.
-Take into account that must not attempt to install YDK as root under a virtual environment.
+Take into account that you must not attempt to install YDK as root under a virtual environment.

 Documentation and Support
 --------------------------